Table of Contents

 1. Configuration: The peer network hosts several configuration fields which can be used to fine tune control over the network operations.
 Some of these fields include subclasses that can be explored under TrustPolicies.
 Other aspects of configuration are in design such as the usage of queues and events, or the use of delegates for handling certain scenarios.

-3. Network Configuration: The application scans all network interface devices and collects essential information needed for the peer network, such as public IP addresses.
+3. Network Configuration: The application scans all network interface devices and collects essential information needed for the peer network, such as public IP addresses and LAN IP addresses.

 Operation